MBA Degree Overview: Why Get an MBA?

 It’s crucial that the business schools you’re considering have earned national or regional accreditation.
 An outside agency conducts an evaluation to determine if the school meets it standards for academic quality and rigor.
 The school then undergoes monitoring, with periodic re-evaluations to maintain accreditation.

-The primary accreditors for business schools are the elite Association to Advance Collegiate Schools of Business, plus the Accreditation Counsel for Collegiate Business Schools & Programs, and—for online MBA degree programs—the Distance Education Accrediting Commission.
+The primary accreditors for business schools are the elite Association to Advance Collegiate Schools of Business, plus the Accreditation Council for Collegiate Business Schools & Programs, and—for online MBA degree programs—the Distance Education Accrediting Commission.

 Beyond the stamp of approval, accreditation directly affects your bottom line.
 Only students enrolled in accredited schools are eligible for federal student loans and grants.